Attendee Profiles allows you to collect demographic data from your attendees for better engagement insights.

 10. For added security in your events, you can enable Single Sign-On (SSO) for audience.
 When SSO is enabled, the name and email fields will become required by default.

-- When SSO is enabled, pre-created attendee profiles will be disabled.
+- When SSO is enabled, registrant profiles will be disabled.

-11. If you enable pre-created attendee profiles, the name field becomes a required field.
-Refer to this article, to find learn more about pre-created attendee profiles.
+11. If you enable registrant profiles, the name field becomes a required field.
+Refer to this article, to find learn more about registrant profiles.

-- When pre-created attendee profiles is enabled, SSO will be disabled.
+- When registrant profiles is enabled, SSO will be disabled.

 On the Admin Panel:

 On the Audience Web App:

 1. Your attendees will be asked to create a profile when they click on the URL to the Audience Web App.

 2. Your attendees can view their own profile by clicking on the name at the top right corner of the page.

 In your event Insights:

 If attendees have created a profile and choose to participate in Q&A and Poll sessions as identified, their name and profile information will appear in the session report alongside the interaction data.